-You can give the learner the opportunity to attempt individual tasks multiple times.
-The number of available task attempts will be displayed to the learner during the implementation of the test.
+You can give the learner the opportunity to attempt individual questions multiple times.
+The number of available attempts will be displayed to the learner when performing the test.
 They can submit their answer and, if further attempts are possible, answer the same question again.

-In the ONYX Editor, you can decide whether the settings for the number of available attempts are supposed to be applied to the entire test or only to selected sections or individual tasks.
-Go to the tab "Options" to make your settings.
+In the ONYX Editor, you can decide whether the settings for the number of available attempts should be applied to the entire test or only to selected sections or individual questions.
+Go to the Options tab to configure your desired settings.

 If you, for example, set the maximum number of attempts to find a solution to 2, the learner can answer each question in the test twice.

 If you wish to set the number of attempts individually for specific sections or questions, disable the option Apply the configuration of the superior element.
 Now, you can set the number of attempts individually for the section or question.

 The default is always one attempt.
 To allow an unlimited number of attempts, enter 0 in the input field.

 The author can define a processing time for the entire test or individual test sections.
 The remaining processing time will be displayed to the participant during the testing process accurately to the second.

 After the expiration of this time limit, a message will be displayed to the participant indicating that the sections and tasks can no longer be processed.
 If the processing time for the whole test has expired, the test will be automatically terminated.